Myrmex/overview/cadmus/dev/history/b-net9.md

 7. replace `Program.cs` with the code from the [new API v10+ solution](https://github.com/vedph/cadmus-api/blob/master/CadmusApi/Program.cs).
 The only change required refers to the name of the repository and part seeder factory providers for your project, in `Program.ConfigureAppServices`: `__PRJ__RepositoryProvider` and `__PRJ__PartSeederFactoryProvider` (see `Startup.ConfigureServices`).
 8. remove `Startup.cs`.
+9. in the API project Debug properties, change the startup route from `swagger` to `scalar/v1`.